NameCategory

 Since 2013, the Internet Corporation for Assigned Names and Numbers (ICANN) has been rolling out hundreds of new, descriptive domain extensions:

 ICANN is the official body that oversees the global domain name system (DNS).
 Its goal is to give individuals and businesses greater choice by offering domain extensions that describe a wider range of websites.
-You can scroll through the whole list here.

 9. Registering vs. buying a domain name